 Sacajawea Elementary School

-Sacajawea Elementary School's student population of 401 students has declined by 6% over five school years.
+Sacajawea Elementary School's student population of 401 students has stayed relatively flat over five school years.

 The teacher population of 29 teachers has stayed relatively flat over five school years.

 Students by Grade

 Sacajawea Elementary School is ranked within the bottom 50% of all 2,052 schools in Washington (based off of combined math and reading proficiency testing data) for the 2018-19 school year.